 The Kukeri Carnival is held in the region of Dupnitsa and Pernik, during the scary Surva festival.
 It is among the festivals in Bulgaria that mark the beginning of Spring.
 With its brightly colored masks and costumes, this is a spectacular event presenting unique traditions in Bulgaria.
 Each participant makes his or her own multi-colored customized mask, lined with beads, ribbons, and woolen tassels.

 The heavy swaying of the main dance represents wheat, thick with grains.
 The bells tied about the waist are intended to scare away bad spirits and illness.

 The Rose Festival

 The Rose Festival takes place at the foot of the Balkan Mountain Range, in the Rose Valley, near the town of Kazanluk.
 Celebrated on the first weekend of June, the festival is a show of beauty.
 Before this festival, the Queen Rose beauty contest takes place in several rounds.
 And, around the beginning of June, musicians, actors, circus performers, authors and singers flock together to Kazanluk to share traditions in Bulgaria with curious travelers.

 The Rosa Damascena of Bulgaria yields 70% of the world’s roses, which are used as the main ingredient by perfume companies worldwide.
 So there’s no wonder that there are festivals in Bulgaria dedicated to this flower!

-The story goes that in 1270, during the Crusades, the Damask Rose from Syria reached the Kazanlak valley, where the conditions proved excellent for its growing.
+The story goes that in 1270, during the Crusades, the Damask Rose from Syria reached the Kazanlak valley, where the conditions proved excellent for its growth.
 Bulgarian roses and rose oil owe their special characteristics to the local climate and soil.
 The temperatures in February when roses bud, are ideal in the valley.
 And the flowers get picked in May and June when high humidity is very important.